-The Task Force consists of eight programs focused on neglected tropical diseases, vaccines, field epidemiology, public health informatics, and health workforce development.
-The Task Force plays essential convening roles for the programs and helps them advocate to funders and partners.
-It also provides an agile and responsive platform for programmatic success.
+The Task Force for Global Health consists of 13 programs focused on neglected tropical diseases, pandemic preparedness, polio eradication, field epidemiology training, public health informatics, health workforce development, and medical surplus recovery.
+The Task Force plays essential convening roles for its programs and helps them advocate to funders and partners.
+It also provides an agile and responsive administrative platform critical to ensuring programmatic success.
 A collaborative approach is common to all of our programs.

 Neglected tropical diseases (NTDs) are burdens for many developing countries.
 These diseases cause blindness, disfigurement, cognitive impairment, stunted growth, and even death.
-We implement comprehensive programs to control and eliminate four NTDs – blinding trachoma, river blindness, lymphatic filariasis (elephantiasis), and intestinal worms.
-This work is largely supported by pharmaceutical companies that provide financial support and donate billions of dollars annually of antibiotic and anti-parasitic medicines.
+We implement comprehensive programs to eliminate six NTDs – blinding trachoma, river blindness, lymphatic filariasis (elephantiasis), intestinal worms, leprosy, and schistosomiasis.
+We manage significant donations of antibiotic and antiparasitic medicines donated by pharmaceutical companies for the elimination of trachoma, river blindness, and lymphatic filariasis.

-We assist U.S. public health agencies and developing countries in building their public health infrastructure by training healthcare workers in how to detect and respond to disease outbreaks such as Ebola and by improving the use of information to protect and promote health.
-We also help developing countries build human resource information systems to manage the licensing requirements of their healthcare workforce.
+Our work to strengthen health systems focuses on supporting training programs for field epidemiologists in how to detect and respond to disease outbreaks and by improving the use of information to protect and promote health.
+We also help countries in sub-Saharan Africa build human resource information systems to improve management of their healthcare workforce.

 Global Health at Home

 While much of our work is focused outside of the United States, we believe global health encompasses all countries – developing and developed alike.
 In the United States, we assist public health departments with building strong immunization information record systems to ensure communities are protected against vaccine-preventable diseases.
-We also support efforts in the United States to improve disease surveillance through better electronic data exchange.
+Through the groundbreaking Digital Bridge initiative, we also support efforts to improve disease surveillance through better electronic data exchange.

-The Task Force is working with local partners to form the Georgia Global Health Alliance, which will develop a global health economic sector in the state.
-The Alliance plans to apply lessons learned from global health programs to help address public health issues in the state of Georgia, such as the high HIV prevalence and infant mortality rates.
+The Task Force is a founding member of the Georgia Global Health Alliance (GGHA), which is supporting the development of global health as an economic sector in the state.
+GGHA plans to apply lessons learned from global health programs to help address public health issues in the state of Georgia.